DimitriosKaratis/Detection-And-Estimation-Theory-Project/README.md

 # EEG Denoising with Wiener Filter

 This repository contains the implementation and analysis of a **Wiener Filter** for denoising EEG (Electroencephalogram) signals.
-The work was developed as part of the *Estimation and Detection Theory* course project of the **Aristotle University of Thessaloniki**.
+The work was developed as part of the *Estimation and Detection Theory* course project at the Department of Electrical and Computer Engineering, **Aristotle University of Thessaloniki**.

 ---